Skip to Content

 Application process

 Early commitment from the PGY-1 Program into the PGY-2 program is highly encouraged.
-Open PGY-2 slots are matched through PhORCAS.
-Application materials must be submitted using PhORCAS (see application deadline in the PhORCAS portal).
+Open PGY-2 slots are matched through the VA Nationwide Early Commitment (VANEC) Process or PhORCAS.
 The Postgraduate Year Two (PGY2) Psychiatric Pharmacy residency NMS Code is 655866.
-If selected, an on-site interview is required and is usually scheduled for late January or February.
+Please reach out to the current residents and/or RPD/RPC for complete details related to early commitment, VANEC, and PhORCAS process and deadlines for residency application.

 Note: This residency site agrees that no person at this site will solicit, accept, or use any ranking-related information from any residency applicant.